 Table Rock's famed granite dome may be the destination of choice for hikers looking for a postcard-worthy view from Table Rock State Park, but it's not the only perch worth the climb.

 The Upstate park offers several other overlooks where you can enjoy a panorama of the Blue Ridge Mountains and the foothills below.
 Of course, to get high enough to look out over the densely forested landscape, you'll need to gain some elevation.
 While all the overlooks require strenuous ascents, some are less grueling than others.

-4. Bald Rock.
-You'll find this impressive overlook about three miles into a hike on the less trodden Pinnacle Mountain Trail.
+4. You'll find this impressive overlook about 3 miles into a hike on the less-trodden Pinnacle Mountain Trail.
 Standing on the rock face, you'll get a fabulous view of the south side of Table Rock and the mountains to the south, east and west.
 With a good pair of binoculars, you can see the city of Greenville in the distance.